 This article provides an example of how to connect software component / unit test cases to SystemWeaver requirements and generate requirement coverage test reports and store them in a git repository.
+We also demonstrate here how you can look at the test report in SystemWeaver using a Git Integration extension view.
 In the example below, we are implementing a simple software component performing basic mathematical operations in Python.
 The same principle can be used in any build environment and some of the scripts can be reused.
 This principle also works for code to requirements coverage.

 |Tip: All files referenced in this article are provided as attachments at the bottom of the page.|

 The figure below describes the overall process from creating traceability to requirements to checking in test results.

 In a Python file called unit_test.py, we have created four test cases to verify four Design requirements for basic math operations (Addition, Subtraction., Multiplication, and Division) in Version 1 of the top-level "Math operations" component.

 We then made a Version 2 of the Software component in SystemWeaver and added two new requirements, removed one requirement and took a new version of another requirement:

 The connection between the Python test cases and the requirements in SystemWeaver is made by referring to the SystemWeaver ID of the requirement in the following format:

 At this point, we check in the code again, which triggers the build process in the Azure build machine as shown below.
 The build script (configuration of Azure is attached in azure-pipelines.yml) executes all test cases and generates a json file called converted_unit_test.json.

 As you might notice in the Azure configuration, the test results are initially exported to a file called unit_test.json and then transformed to converted_unit_test.json using the Python script convert_json.py to the standard SystemWeaver format.